giljurha/financial-dashboard/README.md

 ## Deployment

-Automatically deploys to cafe24 server on push to main branch.
+Automatically deploys to cafe24 server on push to main branch using GitHub Actions.

 ### Access
 - Application: http://giljurha01.cafe24.com